 San Francisco’s famed cable cars are among the city’s most popular attractions.
 Even though it may look like they were especially made for tourists, the cable cars were actually created out of a necessity.

 Anyone who has walked on the streets of San Francisco will know that many of the slopes on the city’s hills are so steep that an ordinary tram would never be able to drive up the hills.
+Cable cars, however, are a sort of tramway where the vehicles have no motors of their own.
+They move by gripping onto a moving cable that is concealed below the surface of the street.
+This cable system allows the trams to climb steep hills.

 Cable Cars History